imgaoyue/squealy/README.md

-# Build readonly JSON APIs by writing SQL Queries
+# Build Readonly JSON APIs from SQL Queries

-Squealy lets you rapidly build readonly REST APIs by writing an SQL query.
+Squealy lets you build readonly REST APIs from template-based SQL or JSON queries.
+It supports most relational databases, and some NoSQL databases like ElasticSearch.

-The SQL query can be a jinja template.
-It supports parameters, macros, filters and other things you expect from a template language.
-This makes complex, dynamic queries easy to maintain.
+The SQL query is written as jinja template.
+You can embed API parameters and user attributes directly into your query, and use conditional logic & looping constructs.
+In addtion, you can reuse code snipppets, create custom filters and define macros.

-Squealy is safe from sql injection, and it is perfectly safe to embed api parameters directly in the query.
-Internally, squealy will ensure all parameters are converted to bind parameters, so there is no chance of sql injection.
+Squealy is free from sql injection.
+It is safe to embed api parameters directly in the query.
+The templates are evaluated server side, not client side.
+Internally, squealy uses [JinjaSQL](https://github.com/hashedin/jinjasql) to bind the parameters.

-Developers write an SQL query plus some meta-data in a yaml file.
-This yaml file is typically version controlled.
+Developers write the SQL query plus some meta-data in a yaml file.
 At run time, Squealy uses these yaml files to serve the APIs.
+Squealy has no other metadata other than these yaml files.
+If you version control the yaml files, you get a completely reproducible setup.

-The generated APIs support authentication via JWT, fine-grained authorization, row level security, parameters and custom validation.
+The generated APIs support authentication via JWT, fine-grained authorization, row level security, API parameters and custom validation.
+The APIs setup appropriate CORS headers and Cache-Control headers as well.

 Squealy is completely stateless and has no runtime dependencies.
-It runs in a stateless docker container, executes sql queries against the databases you configure, and returns the data as JSON.
+It runs in a stateless docker container, executes sql queries against the database(s) you configure, and returns the data as JSON.

-## Why did we build Squealy?

-We built Squealy primarily for embedded analytics - i.e. when you want dashboards and charts as part of an existing application.
-A typical example is a line of business application for employees or vendors.
-These users would like to see a dashboard with some metrics / kpi as part of the application.

-Using a standard BI tool like tableau is very costly, because these tools typically charge per user.
-Also, the user experience is poor, because the user has to use two different applications.

-With Squealy, you would do the following -
+Squealy supports the following databases -
-1. Generate a JWT token in your application.
-Set user specific details such as username, role, department etc. in the JWT token
-1. Call Squealy generated APIs to fetch metrics & reports.
-Pass the JWT token for authentication
-1. Use any javascript library to generate the charts.
-Squealy can return data in a format compatible with many chart libraries such as google charts, chartjs.org, plotly, highcharts etc.
+* Oracle
+* MySQL
+* Postgres
+* Microsoft SQL Server
+* AWS Redshift
+* SQLite
+* Snowflake (in-progress)
+* AWS Athena (in-progress)
+* ElasticSearch (in-progress)

 ## Quick Start

 **Pre-requisites**: You must have docker and docker-compose installed

-1. Create a folder `squealy` and download docker-compose.yml in this folder
-1. Run `docker-compose up` and wait a few minutes for the server to start
-1. Open `squealy\squealy-home` folder in any text editor.
-Several example APIs are auto-generated in this folder.
-1. Open [http://localhost:3000/swagger](http://localhost:3000/swagger) in a browser

-Now you can edit the API definitions in your text editor, and then
+TBD

 ## Key Features